ashraymehta/singapore-mrt/README.md

 ##### How to install Node & NPM on Ubuntu 16.04?

-The following commands will install both Node v10.x and NPM are on the Ubuntu box.
+The following commands will install both Node v10.x and NPM are on Ubuntu 16.04.

 ```
 curl -sL https://deb.nodesource.com/setup_10.x | sudo -E bash -